acarpenter314/Guess-The-Card-Windows/README.md

 ![License](https://img.shields.io/badge/License-MIT-green?style=for-the-badge)

----

-## ๐ฎ Overview
+## Overview

 Guess The Card is a simple Windows desktop game built in C# and WinForms.
 The player attempts to guess the dealerโs hidden card based on the selected difficulty level:

-โข Easy โ Guess the suit
+ Easy โ Guess the suit
-โข Medium โ Guess the face value
+ Medium โ Guess the face value
-โข Hard โ Guess both suit and value (full deck)
+ Hard โ Guess both suit and value (full deck)

 The game tracks wins and losses and provides a clean, simple UI for casual play.

----

-## ๐ Features
+## Features

-โข Three difficulty modes
+ Three difficulty modes
-โข Random card generation
+ Random card generation
-โข Win/loss tracking
+ Win/loss tracking
-โข Clean WinForms UI
+ Clean WinForms UI
-โข Card images rendered from PNG assets
+ Card images rendered from PNG assets
-โข Replay and main menu navigation
+ Replay and main menu navigation
-โข Help and Settings screens
+ Help and Settings screens

----

-## ๐ธ Screenshots
+## Screenshots

 (Add your screenshots here once you capture them)
 You can include images like: